rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/chart.md

 ### Trade Shortcut in Charts

-In ETNA Trader, the Chart widgets provides a quick shortcut to place a new order.
+In AutoShares, the Chart widgets provides a quick shortcut to place a new order.
 When viewing a chart for the desired security, simply double-click on a particular candle and the order placement window will pop up.

 ![](../../../.gitbook/assets/screenshot-2020-03-19-at-16.53.11.png)